ministryofjustice/security-guidance/docs/system-backup-standard.md

 -   a backup schedule that describes the frequency and kind of backup for the system
 -   a retention schedule that describes how long a backup must be kept, to enable system recovery
--   an archive schedule that describes how long a particular backup should be kept after it is no longer required for recovery purposes, but is still retained to comply with the MoJ Data Retention requirements or other legal needs
+-   an archive schedule that describes how long a particular backup should be kept after it is no longer required for recovery purposes, but is still retained to comply with the Data Retention requirements or other legal needs
 -   a process for deleting or disposing of a backup if it is no longer required for recovery or retention purposes
 -   a process for recovering or restoring some or all data or other backed-up information to a known point-in-time
 -   information so that users understand how data can be restored for the system, if required